Im-Rises/space_invaders_arcade_emulator/README.md

 ./space_invaders_arcade_emulator
 ```

+## Controls

+You can use the keyboard to play the game.

 ## Compilation

 First thing you need is to install cargo.
 You have it if you already have installed Rust, if not, please follow the